abdulsaleh/asyncio-for-ai/src/introduction.md

 ## Source Code

 You can find the markdown source code for this guide on [github](https://github.com/abdulsaleh/asyncio-for-ai).
-This book was compiled in Rust using [mdbook](https://rust-lang.github.io/mdBook/).
+It was compiled in Rust using [mdbook](https://rust-lang.github.io/mdBook/).